-- 3.5 The failure of a train to call at a station should be recorded in the Performance Monitoring System as a Reliability Event: - (a) Where the train failed to deliver its passenger timetable station activity, that failure should be recorded as a Reliability Event (eg a full cancellation, part cancellation or fail to stop); and - (b) Any failure to fulfil the passenger timetable at a particular location should be investigated to the same level as the Recording when a train actually does call. - 3.6 Data captured outside the Performance Monitoring System (such as GPS) should be used for: - (a) Establishing whether a train actually ran (i.e. cancellations) and assisting delay cause investigation i.e. in the identification of the cause of an attributed delay; - (b) analysis of train running performance, including investigation into non-attributed delay (i.e. sub threshold delay); - (c) as a backup source of information after system failure using Para 4.2;

-- (d) providing timing data to infill manual locations and improve automation freeing up signaller time (providing the data source is compliant with the take-on standard for accuracy and data completeness standards); and - (e) providing collated evidence from multiple trains to challenge where the berth offsets in use are believed to be inaccurate (providing the data source is compliant with the take-on standard for accuracy and data completeness standards). - 3.7 Data captured outside the Performance Monitoring System (such as GPS) should not be used for: - (a) disproving individual train recordings in TRUST (i.e. showing that a train arrived 4mins late by GPS rather than 5mins late as per the Recording and or showing that a threshold 3mins delay in TRUST was only 2mins using the GPS timings); or - (b) coding any part of a delay to a planned delay code (i.e. a 'P-code') when any discrepancy is on average 60secs or less.
+- 3.5 The failure of a train to call at a station should be recorded in the Performance Monitoring System as a Reliability Event: - (a) Where the train failed to deliver its passenger timetable station activity, that failure should be recorded -as a Reliability Event (e.g. a full cancellation, part cancellation or fail to stop); and - (b) Any failure to fulfil the passenger timetable at a particular location should be investigated to the same level as the Recording when a train actually does call. - 3.6 Data captured outside the Performance Monitoring System (such as GPS) can should be used for: - (a) Establishing whether a train actually ran (i.e. cancellations) and assisting delay cause investigation i.e. in the identification of the cause of an attributed delay; - (b) analysis of train running performance, including detailed investigation into sectional time loss, station dwell times and non-attributed delay (i.e. sub threshold delay); - (c) as a backup source of information after system failure using Para 4.2; - (d) providing timing data to infill manual locations and improve automation freeing up Ssignaller time (providing the data source is compliant with the Industrytake on standard for accuracy and data completeness standards); and - (e) providing collated evidence from multiple trains to challenge where the Bberthing Oeffsets in use are believed to be inaccurate (providing the data source is compliant with the take-on standard for accuracy and data completeness standards). - 3.7 Data captured outside the Performance Monitoring System (such as GPS) should not be used for: - (a) Disproving the rounded individual automated train recordings in TRUST (i.e. showing that a train arrived 4mins late by GPS rather than 5mins late as per the Recording and or showing that a threshold 3mins delay in TRUST was only 2mins using the GPS timings); or - (b) coding any part of a delay to a planned delay code (i.e. a 'P-code') when any discrepancy is on average 60secs or less.

-Timings already made automatically in TRUST ('Recordings') must not be amended manually retrospectively to change the train lateness and any associated delays, unless Para 4.4 applies.1
+Timings already made automatically in TRUST ('Recordings') must not be amended manually retrospectively to change the train lateness and any associated delays, unless Para 4.4 applies.\